Hirse/brackets-outline-list/README.md

 Installation
 -------
-To install the latest release of this extension use the built-in Brackets Extension Manager which downloads the extension from the [extension registry](https://brackets-registry.aboutweb.com/).
+To install the latest _release_ of this extension use the built-in Brackets Extension Manager which downloads the extension from the [extension registry](https://brackets-registry.aboutweb.com/).

+To install the latest _commit_ of this extension use the built-in Brackets Extension Manager which has a function to `Install from URL...` using this link: https://github.com/Hirse/brackets-outline-list/archive/master.zip.

 License